Haemoglobin A1C (HbA1c) Test

 HbA1c and Significance

 a.)
-Screening for Diabetes: If HbA1c test is done to screen or diagnose diabetes, the following holds good as long as the test is done in a reliable lab using the correct scientific methodology.
+Screening for Diabetes: If the HbA1c test is done to screen or diagnose diabetes, the following holds good as long as the test is done in a reliable lab using the correct scientific methodology.

 - 5.7 and 6.4: ‘at risk of developing diabetes’.
 This status is called with different names such as Pre-Diabetes, Impaired Fasting Glucose (IFG), Impaired Glucose Tolerance (IGT).
 In such a case, it is important to change lifestyle, i.e dietary changes and also do regular exercise.
 It is important to lose weight if overweight.
-Such measures will slow the progression to Diabetes.
+Such measures will slow the progression of Diabetes.

 b.)
 Monitoring for Glucose control in a Diabetes patient: Significance of HbA1c test result when done to assess if current Diabetes treatments are working, i.e., to check if Glucose is under control.
 The target HbA1c varies from patient to patient.
 It is not appropriate to give a common target HbA1C value for all Diabetes patients.
-This is because of the differences between Diabetes patients in their age, duration of Diabetes, symptoms, co-morbidities such as heart disease and other complications such as Neuropathy, Nephropathy, Retinopathy.
-In general a value of 7 or less is advocated.
+This is because of the differences between Diabetes patients in their age, duration of diabetes, symptoms, co-morbidities such as heart disease and other complications such as Neuropathy, Nephropathy, Retinopathy.
+In general, a value of 7 or less is advocated.
 But as detailed already, an individual target will be decided by the specialist based on the individual person’s circumstances.